Tag: skin health

 But here’s what I’ve learned: Yes, stress does cause acne.
 But not in the way you might think.

 This isn’t just about “oh, stress makes you break out.”
 The relationship between stress and acne is biological and hormonal, and surprisingly well documented by dermatologists.
-And more importantly, understanding why it happens has actually helped me manage my acne better than any expensive serum ever could.
+More importantly, understanding why it happens has helped me manage my acne better than any expensive serum ever could.

 The Science: How Stress Actually Triggers Acne